-As from 1 March 2010, the claim must be based on the actual distance travelled as supported by a log book.
+As from 1 March 2010, the claim must be based on the actual distance travelled for business purposes as supported by a log book.

 The deduction in respect of business travel is limited to the allowance granted and may be determined using actual expenditure incurred or on a deemed cost per kilometre basis in accordance with the table below.